-- 18% of consumers reported getting more than three scam calls per day.
-(PR Newswire)
+- 18% of consumers reported getting more than three scam calls per day (First Orion).

-- Charity fraud more than doubled: Of the consumers who received a call from someone posing as a charity/humanitarian, 58% reported a financial loss.
-In 2019, only 24% of consumers responded YES to this same question.
-(PR Newswire)
+- Charity fraud more than doubled: Of the consumers who received a call from someone posing as a charity/humanitarian.
+Fifty-eight percent reported a financial loss, and in 2019, a mere 24% of consumers responded “yes” to that query (First Orion).

-- 18% of unidentified calls are answered (Business Wire)
+- 18% of unidentified calls get answered (Hiya)

-- Spam calls typically last 45 seconds.
-That’s fairly low compared to identified calls from businesses, which last 2 minutes and 58 seconds on average.
-Moreover, calls from a user’s contact list last an average of 5 minutes and 28 seconds.
-(Business Wire)
+- Spam calls typically last 45 seconds – which is low; compared to identified calls from businesses, which last two minutes and 58 seconds on average.

 - Spammers wasted a total of 651,176 minutes in 2020.
 (RoboKiller)